When does the period known as the "Day of the Lord" occur?

 Ted's Response:

 Zephaniah said, "Be silent before the Sovereign Lord, for the day of the Lord is near" (Zephaniah 1:7a).
-Other Old Testament prophets also may have predicted this unearthly silence (Isaiah 41:1a; Amos 8:3b).
+Other ancient prophets also may have predicted this unearthly silence (Isaiah 41:1a; Amos 8:3b).
 After this silence, from John's futuristic point of view, "there came peals of thunder, rumblings, flashes of lightning and an earthquake" (Revelation 8:5b), signaling that the real disturbances were about to ensue.

 The seven angels who will "blow out" the seven Trumpet Judgments evidently are the same seven angels which represented the seven churches (Revelation 1:20), about which John wrote in Chapter 2 and Chapter 3 of Revelation.
 John also saw four of these angels, prior to the sealing of the 144,000 (7:1).
 These four angels will be responsible for sending judgments which directly and adversely will affect the land, trees, sea, rivers, and atmosphere of the earth (8:6-12).
 Apparently, the two witnesses will be responsible for bringing down some of the judgments (11:3-6).